appwrite/appwrite/docs/tutorials/add-route.md

 ### 4. The Labels Mechanism
-Labels are very strait forward and easy to use and understand, but in the same time very robust.
+Labels are very strait forward and easy to use and understand, but in the same time are very robust.
 Labels are passed from the controllers route and used to pick up key-value pairs to be handled in a centralized place along the road.
 Labels can be used to pass a pattern in order to be replaced in the other end.